 There is always chances of failing of drivers and data lost.
 When this happen you may find yourself weeping over the loss of your important data, photos, music and more.

-Data-recovery shops can typically get your files back, but they charge thousands of money.
+Data-recovery software such as Remo Data Recovery Software can typically get your files back, but they charge thousands of money.
 It may sound like a rip-off, but they use advanced computer forensics systems that are widely expensive and require deep technical knowledge.

 You know that “Prevention is better than Cure”, so putting yourself at their mercy, back up often, using a cloud based services such as dropbox, google drive and more… Compared with the cost of data recovery, $60 or less a year for an online backup is somehow better.
 You can back up your files in external hard drive or flash disk.